 The River Walk is another must-see, and you’ll probably find yourself here multiple times throughout your visit.
 There are restaurants galore lining this picturesque riverfront.
 Sit and enjoy a meal or just a margarita.
 There are also boat rides with excellent tour guides (some offering meals aboard) riding up and down the river.

 For history, the Mission Trail (featuring the world-famous Alamo) is Texas’ only UNESCO World Heritage Site.
 There are five missions on the trail and while the Alamo is the most popular, try to visit them all for a more complete picture of Texas’ history.

 Being a native Rhode Islander, I am a little biased here.
 But having lived in both cities, I can say, hands-down – GO TO PROVIDENCE!
 Rhode Island is a remarkable state, and Providence can provide you with all you seek in the Big Apple.
 Theater, music, food, art – we’ve got it all, without the hoards of tourists.

 Seriously, the food scene in Providence is nothing to mess around with.
 Providence boasts multiple James Beard-nominated chefs, as well as a thriving street food scene.
-You must check out one of the best restaurants in Providence while you’re visiting.
 Being home to Rhode Island School of Design, one of the top art schools in the country, your inner-architect, artist, and fashion designer will all be nourished here.

 And then, there’s South County.
 Less than an hour away, discover why Rhode Island’s official nickname is ‘the Ocean State.’
 Discover the beautiful beaches and abundant nature in Narragansett, Newport, and Westerly on an easy getaway from the city.